Scotland LBTT Calculator

 Can I reclaim ADS if I sell my previous home?

-Yes, you can reclaim ADS if you sell your previous main residence within 18 months of buying the new property and the new property becomes your main home.
-Note that Scotland's refund period is 18 months, which is shorter than England's 36-month period.
+Yes, you can reclaim ADS if you sell your previous main residence within 36 months of buying the new property and the new property becomes your main home.
+Scotland extended the ADS repayment window from 18 months to 36 months for all transactions with an effective date on or after 1 April 2024, matching the England/NI window.
+Transactions before 1 April 2024 used the 18-month window.

 Emma Richardson, MRICS